Presidency of George Washington: Cabinet

-Edmund Randolph became the first Attorney General, while Henry Knox retained his position as head of the Department of War.
-Washington initially offered the position of Secretary of State to John Jay, who had served as the Secretary of Foreign Affairs since 1784 and acted as the interim Secretary of State.
-After Jay expressed his preference for a judicial appointment, Washington selected Thomas Jefferson as the first permanent Secretary of State.
-For the key post of Secretary of the Treasury, which would oversee economic policy, Washington chose Alexander Hamilton, after his first choice, Robert Morris, declined.
+Edmund Randolph became the first attorney general, while Henry Knox retained his position as head of the Department of War.
+Washington initially offered the position of secretary of state to John Jay, who had served as the secretary of foreign affairs since 1784 and acted as the interim Secretary of State.
+After Jay expressed his preference for a judicial appointment, Washington selected Thomas Jefferson as the first permanent secretary of state.
+For the key post of secretary of the Treasury, which would oversee economic policy, Washington chose Alexander Hamilton, after his first choice, Robert Morris, declined.
 Morris had recommended Hamilton instead, writing "But, my dear general, you will be no loser by my declining the secretaryship of the Treasury, for I can recommend a far cleverer fellow than I am for your minister of finance in the person of your aide-de-camp, Colonel Hamilton."
 Washington's initial cabinet consisted of one individual from New England (Knox), one individual from the Mid-Atlantic (Hamilton), and two Southerners (Jefferson and Randolph).

 Washington considered himself to be an expert in both foreign affairs and the Department of War, and as such, according to Forrest McDonald, "he was in practice his own Foreign Secretary and War Secretary."
-Jefferson left the cabinet at the end of 1793, and was replaced by Randolph, while William Bradford took over as Attorney General.
+Jefferson left the cabinet at the end of 1793, and was replaced by Randolph, while William Bradford took over as attorney general.
 Like Jefferson, Randolph tended to favor the French in foreign affairs, but he held very little influence in the cabinet.
 Knox, Hamilton, and Randolph all left the cabinet during Washington's second term; Randolph was forced to resign during the debate over the Jay Treaty.
-Timothy Pickering succeeded Knox as Secretary of War, while Oliver Wolcott became Secretary of the Treasury and Charles Lee took the position of Attorney General.
-In 1795, Pickering became the Secretary of State, and James McHenry replaced Pickering as Secretary of War.
+Timothy Pickering succeeded Knox as secretary of war, while Oliver Wolcott Jr. became secretary of the treasury and Charles Lee took the position of attorney general.
+In 1795, Pickering became the secretary of state, and James McHenry replaced Pickering as secretary of war.